We will try to combine these topics with a focus on survey sampling and estimation.

 This is why we use R-Studio.

-If you know the name of the function that performs an operation, e.g. mean()
+If you know the name of the function that performs an operation, e.g. mean(), then you just type ?mean or help(mean) in the console.

 Alternatively, the internet will tell you almost everything you’d like to know (and then some)